Thursday, December 7, 2023

 "Through constant polling, you're seeing many Gazans consistently dissatisfied with Hamas' rule in Gaza.
 But, you know, part of that also has to do with the fact that Israel has, like I said, imposed a blockade, which means that Israel has calibrated the amount of goods that go in and out of Gaza."

-If such dissatisfaction exists, then why do these leaders continue to get elected with such overwhelming majorities of votes?
-Which Islamic dominated countries take kindly to Christians and Jews?
-Why are they all alike (i.e. the point being made is not that all Muslims are terrorists but Middle Eastern countries routinely violate basic human freedoms)?
+If such dissatisfaction truly exists, then why do leaders of such groups continue to get elected with such overwhelming majorities of votes?
+Which Middle Eastern countries take kindly to Christians and Jews?

 "There is a lot that you can maybe blame Hamas for, but a substantial part of people's misery is not Hamas."

 That is simply an ignorant and irresponsible thing to say.
-We are talking about men who rape, torture, and slaughter women and children.
+We are talking about men who rape, steal, torture, and slaughter women and children.
 We are talking about men who force women to cover even their own faces.
 It is ultimately up to the people of Gaza to resolve their own problems, if they really want changes to take place in their lives.
 The ball is in their court.
+How does one suppose that America as we know it came into being?

 Monday, November 6, 2023